pchemguy/LLM101/Dissertation Intro/README.md

 [INTRODUCTION]
 ```

-The output is a structured diagnostic report in Russian, including quoted evidence, criterion-level scores, defect classification, and revision priorities.
+The expected output is a structured diagnostic report in Russian, including quoted evidence, criterion-level judgments, defect classification, and revision priorities.

 ---

 ## Suggested reading order

-For conceptual understanding:

-1. Conceptual background file
-2. Standard
-3. Protocol

-For immediate evaluation:

-1. Standard
-2. Protocol
-3. Inputs
+For conceptual understanding, it is useful to begin with the conceptual background document, then proceed to the standard, and finally to the protocol.
+For immediate evaluation, the shorter path is to read the standard and then use the protocol directly with the relevant inputs.

 ---

 ## Status and scope

 The standard and protocol are stable components of the framework.
-Specialty passports and dissertation introductions are variable inputs.
-The conceptual background file documents the theoretical basis of the framework and supports further development.
+Specialty passports and dissertation introductions are variable inputs tied to specific cases.
+The conceptual background document records the theoretical basis of the framework and supports its дальнейшее развитие.

-The project should be understood as a layered system: conceptual foundation, normative standard, operational protocol, and evaluation inputs.
+Taken together, the project forms a layered analytical system consisting of a conceptual foundation, a normative standard, an operational protocol, and concrete evaluation inputs.
 It provides a structured methodology for analyzing Russian dissertation introductions as formal research specifications.